emtee40/Sdmaid-wiki/Frequently-Asked-Questions.md

 * ❗ You need Google Play to do the initial install and keep it updated.
 * ❌ You need to have two apps installed.

+To restore SD Maid Pro you need to install the unlocker app.
+Log into Google Play with the Google account that contains the purchase and you will be able to reinstall the [unlocker app](https://play.google.com/store/apps/details?id=eu.thedarken.sdm.unlocker) without paying again (if there are issues, [see here](https://github.com/d4rken/sdmaid-public/wiki/Frequently-Asked-Questions#google-play-is-not-showing-the-purchase)).

 #### [In-app purchase](https://play.google.com/store/apps/details?id=eu.thedarken.sdm)
 The in-app purchase was added (late ~2019) due to Android 10 no longer allowing unlocker apps to hide themselves.
 You purchase the upgrade from inside the free version.